Favorite Photographers

 Andreas Feininger (1906-1999)

 In both his photographic technique and his style of writing, Andreas Feininger’s work possesses a level of precision that I admire.
-Perhaps lacking a kind of human warmth that makes the work of other photographers come alive, Feininger’s photography effectively uses perspective to convey a sense of what he must have felt when he experienced those expansive landscapes or those close-up objects he photographed.
-I understand that Feininger was somewhat of a loner, too, a quality that I can often relate with.
+Perhaps lacking a kind of human warmth that makes the work of other photographers come alive, Feininger’s photography has a great deal of power nonetheless.
+It effectively uses perspective to convey a sense of what he must have felt when he experienced those expansive landscapes or those close-up objects he photographed.

 A selection of books by Andreas Feininger: